In order to unlock the present Spanish tense herewith you should:

-In order to unlock the present Spanish tense we should first understand the different types of verbs you need to recognise in order to conjugate the verbs correctly in any tense.
-You can read the types of verbs post (click here) where we explain the types of verbs you need to know before start learning any Spanish tense.
+In order to unlock the present Spanish tense you should first understand the different types of verbs you need to recognise in order to conjugate the verbs correctly in any tense.
+You can read the types of verbs post and watch a video (click here) where we explain the types of verbs you need to know before start learning any Spanish tense.

 We can not detect if a verb is regular or irregular, we can only know if it is or isn’t regular for the tense we are about to conjugate.
 Please note, a regular verb in the present verb may not be regular in other tenses.